hyperledger-archives/grid-rfcs/text/0000-certification.md

 potential factories.
 Certifications can also be extended to the product level.
 Therefore, certificates becomes a reusable and important component within Grid.

 # Guide-Level Explanation
 [guide-level-explanation]: #guide-level-explanation

+A certification is a business transactions that specifies the details of a factories capabilities.
+The transaction contains information such as the when the certificate was issued, what the certificate is for, and when the certificate expires.

+In the simplest business scenario, a standards body creates a standard, then the standards body accredits a certifying body.
+Now that accredited certifying body can go and audit a factory offline, then issue a certificate to that factory for all to see on the Splinter network.
+In more complex business scenarios, a factory can request to be audited, manage the status of their request, and profile data.

 ## Entities

+## Actions
+This design introduces four smart contract actions that, with the appropriate permissions, a user of the system may perform.
+An action represents a change to the shared state of a certification.

+- Create standard.
+Allows for the creation of a new standard.
+- Update standard.
+Allows for the modification of an existing standard.
+This will create a new version of the same standard.
+- Accredit certifying body.
+Allows a certifying body to issue certificates for a given standard.
+- Issue certificate.
+Allows a certifying body to issue a certificate to a factory.

 ## Transactions